Friendships after stroke

 Kristie: The most common, you know, are comments ‘You can’t even tell you’ve recovered so well.
 Yeah, I can’t.’
 Those are the ones that happen all the time or have over the years.
 I mean.
 So yeah, that’s the ones that have stuck with me the most for sure.

 Clive: To me, it’s the people who were in the industry I was in, so-called friends that really all they were concerned about was with when you come back to work because it was affecting their work as well.
-So, you realize that they’re not really friends.
+So, you realise that they’re not really friends.
 They’re out there trying to be friends because they want you to be useful to them.
 So, in not having returned to work, in that any space, then they’ve had to move on.
 People seem to have a misconception if you have a stroke, you’re back to work in three to six months and everything’s back to normal.
 And I think that’s why I’ve gotten…I’ve become quite an advocate here in Victoria about stroke because it’s educating people so that other people don’t go through the same thing in their lives after stroke with friends and family.

 Kristie: Yeah, and I guess another thing is that I feel like people try to just like sweep it under the carpet with those comments and what they don’t understand is that it’s like a permanent disability.
 Like it’s not just going to like, go away one day, you know, it’s something that I have to live with for the rest of my life, and that’s been the probably the most frustrating thing.